saurabh1088/notes/iOS/Distribution/App.md

 - The Device
 - The Developer

+*Signing app allows iOS to identify who signed the app and to verify that the app hasn’t been modified since it was signed*

 ## iOS App Code Signing
 ### Signing Certificate
 A certificate guarantees that one knows Apple and Apple knows the developer.
 There is a mutual recognition.
+Another way to look at it is that the developer of app needs to identify himself/herself to Apple.
+This is done by creating a certificate and asking Apple to sign it.
+For this purpose one creates a Certificate Signing Request.
 Once one gets certificate and adds to keychain, any build signed by Xcode uses this certificate which guarantees the code is coming from authorised person or team.

 There are two flavours of signing certificate
-- Development Certificate
+- 1. Development Certificate
+    - This one need in order to build code and install on a device using Xcode.
     - A development certificate identifies one as a developer and contains the developer identifier.
     - Even when one signs up as an apple developer as an individual, one still have both a developer and team identifier.
-- Distribution Certificate
+- 2. Distribution Certificate
+    - Required to distribute app to Testflight or to App store.
     - Belong to the team
     - A distribution certificate contains one’s team identifier and identifies a team.